DhairyaPal6099/phytoplankton-air-systems/system/ceng355wk08posterdraft.md

 /1 Mobile and Integration
 - Unit testing -> consider testing each component separately.
 - Production testing -> consider what you would test if a thousand came off an assembly line before sending them to customers.
-- Sustainability -> consider where products are coming from, how they'll be used, end of product life and what materials they project contains along with indigenous values.
+- Sustainability -> consider where products are coming from, how they'll be used, end of product life and what materials the project contains along with indigenous values.

 ## Next Class - Enclosure grading
 /1 Safety/Hardware present?